2021 Stats on LGBTQ+ Owned Small BusinessesImpact Reports•Jun 22, 2021• 2 min read

 For the second year, Hello Alice set out to learn more about the LGBTQ+ small business owners on our platform.
-Building on findings from the early days of COVID-19, our latest data helps us understand how these owners are emerging from the pandemic and navigating longstanding structural barriers to growth.
+Our latest stats on LGBTQ+ owned small businesses helps us understand how these owners are navigating longstanding structural barriers to growth.

 The full report, titled “The State of the LGBTQ+ Economy,” is published in partnership with the Global Entrepreneurship Network, StartOut, and the National LGBT Chamber of Commerce (NGLCC) to coincide with LGBTQ+ Pride Month.